qubitstack/demo-repo/1.Fundamentals/How computers work?.md

 * Program files:- These are the executable files such as media player,audio player etc.
 * Data files:- These are the files which contains necessary data which is required by the executable files to run a program. <br/>
 examples include text files , audio files etc. <br/>

+# Whenever a program is to be sent to the Main Memory/Workspace it is done through a memory area called an **Input Buffer**.
+# Similarly to display the final information on the output device,data has to enter the output buffer,hence the output buffer acts <br/>
+# as an execution point.